Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Family members and friends can contribute to a person’s rehabilitation by keeping in mind what effects a stroke can have, so that they can better understand and support the person.
 Support groups can provide emotional encouragement and practical advice for people who have had a stroke and for those who care for them.

-For some people who have had a stroke, quality of life is predicted to remain very poor despite treatment.
-For such people, care focuses on control of pain, comfort measures, and provision of fluids and nourishment.
+For some people who have had a stroke, function is predicted to remain very limited despite treatment.
+For such people, quality of their life may be perceived to be poor.
+Their care may focus on control of pain, comfort measures, and provision of fluids and nourishment.

 People who have had a stroke should establish advance directives Advance Directives Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
 There... read more as soon as possible because the recurrence and progression of strokes are unpredictable.
 Advance directives can help a doctor determine what kind of medical care people want if they become unable to make these decisions.